janboone/surfresearchcloud/README.md

 2. Switch to root with the command `sudo su`.
 3. Move the original _authorized\_keys_ file for root to _old\_authorized\_keys_ for safekeeping: `mv /root/.ssh/authorized_keys /root/.ssh/old_authorized_keys`
 4. Add your own public key to a new _authorized\_keys_ file in order to be able to log into SSH as root: `echo '<YOUR OWN PUBLIC KEY HERE>' >> /root/.ssh/authorized_keys`
-5. To be safe, set permissions on the new file: `chmod 600 /root/.ssh/authorized_keys`
+5. Set permissions on the new file: `chmod 600 /root/.ssh/authorized_keys`
-6. To be safe, set ownership on the new file: `chown root:root /root/.ssh/authorized_keys`
+6. Set ownership on the new file: `chown root:root /root/.ssh/authorized_keys`

 Now test if root SSH access is succesful by logging out of the workspace and log back in using _root_ as the username.
 If all is well, you'll now be able to log in as the _root_-user.
 If not, please make sure you've followed the steps above correctly.
 Please do not continue with the following steps if root SSH access is not correctly set up.